 AT&T has a longstanding commitment to human rights.
-We respect and promote human rights in our operations and with stakeholders, including users, employees and suppliers.
+We respect and promote human rights in our operations and with stakeholders, including customers, employees and suppliers.

 In keeping with our longstanding commitment to human rights, we operate with transparency, engage with stakeholders and promote responsiveness and accountability when we receive grievances.

-We conduct due diligence to identify, prevent, and mitigate adverse human rights impacts related to our products and services.
-We comply with laws and regulations that relate to our business, while seeking to honor the principles of internationally recognized human rights.
-We seek to ensure that we are not complicit in human rights abuses.
-Our commitment to human rights is detailed in our Human Rights Policy.
+We conduct due diligence in an effort to identify, prevent and mitigate adverse human rights impacts related to our products and services.
+We aim to ensure that we are not complicit in human rights abuses.
+We comply with laws and regulations that relate to our business, while seeking to honor internationally recognized human rights principles.

 - We respect and protect our users’ right to privacy and freedom of expression.

-- We commit to monitor the implementation of this our Human Rights Policy through AT&T’s Human Rights Committee.
+- We commit to monitor the implementation of the AT&T Human Rights Policy through AT&T’s Human Rights Committee.

 - We report on our human rights progress in AT&T’s annual Corporate Social Responsibility update.

-Our Human Rights Policy is informed by internationally-recognized organizations such as the United Nations Universal Declaration of Human Rights and the Guiding Principles on Business and Human Rights, the International Labour Organisation Declaration on Fundamental Principles and Rights at Work and the OECD Guidelines for Multinational Enterprises.
+The AT&T Human Rights Policy is informed by internationally recognized organizations such as the United Nations (U.N.)
+Universal Declaration of Human Rights, the International Labour Organisation’s (ILO) Declaration on Fundamental Principles and Rights at Work, the U.N.
+Guiding Principles on Business and Human Rights and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.

-We post our Human Rights Policy online and we publicize it in a variety of ways, such as appearances at public events or communications with policymakers.
-We make it available to our employees, particularly those most likely to interact with human rights issues.
-We also communicate the Human Rights Policy to our suppliers; it is posted on the AT&T Supplier Portal and referenced in our Principles of Conduct for Suppliers, along with other policies and materials that explain our supply chain sustainability approach.
-We have implemented a sustainability-focused contract clause that specifically highlights our relevant policies and obligates suppliers to adhere to programs in a manner consistent with these policies.
-We conduct periodic reviews, audits and assessments to evaluate suppliers on their sustainability efforts based on survey responses that include questions about their human rights practices.
+We post the AT&T Human Rights Policy online and publicize it in a variety of ways, such as appearances at public events or communications with policymakers.
+It is available to our employees, particularly those most likely to interact with human rights issues.
+We also communicate the policy to our suppliers; it is posted on the AT&T Supplier Portal and referenced in our Principles of Conduct for Suppliers, along with other policies and materials that explain our approach to supply chain sustainability.

-Our Senior Vice President for Corporate Social Responsibility CSR, who is also our Chief Sustainability Officer (CSO), is responsible for overseeing our Human Rights Policy.
-The CSO reports several times a year on CSR issues, such as human rights, to the Public Policy and Corporate Reputation Committee of the AT&T Board of Directors.
-Our CSO also regularly convenes the (CSR) Governance Council, comprised of senior executives and officers from across the company who are responsible for the business areas most linked to our CSR topics, including human rights.
-The AT&T Human Rights Committee is comprised of senior executives from across the business.
-In 2017, independent consultants concluded a broad-ranging human rights impact assessment of the operations of 2 Mexican wireless companies that AT&T had previously acquired.
-We have worked to incorporate recommendations from that process into our governance structure and internal procedures.
+Our Senior Vice President for Corporate Social Responsibility (CSR), who is also our Chief Sustainability Officer (CSO), is responsible for overseeing the AT&T Human Rights Policy.
+The CSO reports several times a year on CSR issues – including human rights – to the Public Policy and Corporate Reputation Committee of the AT&T Board of Directors.
+Our CSO also regularly convenes the CSR Governance Council, composed of senior executives and officers from across the company who are responsible for the business areas most linked to our most important environment, social and governance (ESG) issues.
+The AT&T Human Rights Committee, also composed of senior executives from across the business, is responsible for implementing the AT&T Human Rights Policy throughout our operations and conducting related due diligence – including regular reviews for risk mapping of potential risks and issues.

 Grievance Mechanisms and Remedy